-The applicant addressed the sub-committee.
-Members had questions for the applicant.
+The applicant and their business partner addressed the sub-committee.
+Members had questions for the applicant and their business partner.

-The trading standards officer addressed the sub-committee.
-Members had questions for the trading standards officer.
+The planning enforcement officer addressed the sub-committee.
+Members had questions for the planning enforcement officer.

-The licensing officer representing the council as a responsible authority addressed the sub-committee.
-Members had questions for the licensing officer.
+The environmental protection officer addressed the sub-committee.
+Members had questions for the environmental protection officer.